InfTkm/ethereum-lab1/README.md

 written in the Solidity programming language.

 We will experiment with running "transactions".
-Transactions cause state changes, cost ether (gas), and may only return responses at a later time.
+Transactions cause state changes, cost ether (for using gas), and may only return responses at a later time.

 We will also run "calls".
 Calls do not change state on the blockchain and cost nothing to run (no gas).
 They are processed immediately and provide